 Performing maintenance work on a vehicle can be dangerous.
 In trying to do some jobs, you can be seriously injured.
 Do your own maintenance work only if you have the required know-how and the proper tools and equipment for the job.
 If you have any doubt, have a qualified technician do the work.
+See Doing Your Own Service Work on page 5-4.

-If you want to purchase service information, see Service Publications Ordering Information on page 7-12.
+If you want to purchase service information, see Service Publications Ordering Information on page 7-14.